PADDLING CLUB LAUNCHES IN GEORGIA'S STATE PARKS

-ATLANTA, February 9, 2009 ~~ Georgia’s State Park System has unveiled a new club just for canoe and kayak enthusiasts.
+Georgia’s State Park System offers a club just for canoe and kayak enthusiasts.
 The Park Paddlers Club includes six state parks with waterways ranging from tidal rivers to the celebrated Okefenokee Swamp.
 Members can earn a bragging-rights t-shirt by paddling all 22 miles at Crooked River, George L. Smith, Chattahoochee Bend, Reed Bingham, Stephen C. Foster and Sweetwater Creek state parks.

 To join, park visitors buy a $10 membership card at any of the six participating parks.
 After completing the trails and getting their card punched at each park office, members can sport a bragging-rights t-shirt.